Maru-zhang/SwiftyEventBus/README.md

 ## Usage

-`SwiftyEventBus` is very easy to use, you just need 3 steps:
+`SwiftyEventBus` is very easy to use, you just need two steps:

 #### 1.**Register**